-- 1. The MetroHealth System (MHS) procures Products3 and Services2 for operations and improvements at the lowest price that best meets our requirements and in accordance with all applicable federal and state laws. - 2.
+- 1. MHS procures Products and Services for operations and improvements at the lowest price that best meets our requirements and in accordance with all applicable federal and state laws. - 2.
 Procurement Authority: - 2.1.
 The expenditure of MHS funds for any procurement under this policy receives the approval of the Board of Trustees of MHS (the "Board") through an annual capital or operating budget, or a resolution, or any other procedure formally adopted by the Board to indicate such approval. - 2.2.
-Only those MHS representatives with a formal delegation of signature authority from the Board or the MHS President and Chief Executive Officer may execute documents associated with procurement on behalf of MHS. - 2.3.
-Delegation of signing authority for Supply Chain and purchasing contracts: - 2.3.1.
-Per delegation of signature authority signed by the MHS President and Chief Executive Officer on November 30, 2015, the Director of Supply Chain may execute documents associated with procurement on behalf of MHS. - 2.3.2.
-In the event of the temporary absence of the Director of Supply Chain, signing authority is delegated (per written instruction) to the Senior Manager, Purchasing. - 2.3.3.
-In the event of the temporary absence of both the Director of Supply Chain and the Senior Manager, Purchasing, signing authority is delegated (per written instruction) to a Contract Specialist. - 2.4.
-Where MHS procures Products for capital improvements as authorized by the Board, MHS may employ any conventional financing and payment arrangement, including but not limited to ordinary leases, lease purchase arrangements, and sale with lease back arrangements, provided that such financing or payment may not encumber any MHS Property4 except as permitted by law. - 3.
+The following Workforce Members are the only individuals with signature authority for the procurement of Products and Services on behalf of MHS: - 2.2.1.
+The President and Chief Executive Officer; - 2.2.2.
+The Chief Financial Officer; - 2.2.3.
+The Vice President of Supply Chain; - 2.2.4.
+The Executive Director(s) of Supply Chain or his/her designee; and - 2.2.4.1.
+In the event of the temporary absence of the Executive Director(s) of Supply Chain, it is expected that signing authority be delegated per written instruction to a Director or Manager within Supply Chain. - 2.2.5.
+Any other Workforce Member identified in a formal delegation of signature authority from the Board or the President and Chief Executive Officer. - 2.3.
+Where MHS procures Products for capital improvements as authorized by the Board, MHS may employ any conventional financing and payment arrangement, including but not limited to ordinary leases, lease purchase arrangements, and sale with lease back arrangements, provided that such financing or payment may not encumber any MHS Property except as permitted by law. - 3.
 General Standards for Procurement: - 3.1.
-All procurement arrangements, negotiations and contract administration are to be conducted in an ethical manner and in accordance with this policy and other MHS policies as applicable. - 3.2.
+All procurement arrangements, negotiations and contract administration are conducted in an ethical manner and in accordance with this policy and other MHS policies as applicable. - 3.2.
 For the purpose of acquiring Products or Services routinely used in MHS operations, MHS may seek membership and participate in either: - 3.2.1.
-One or more Group Purchasing Organizations (each a "GPO") for all Products and Services available through such GPOs, provided that the terms and conditions of such participation, and
+One or more Group Purchasing Organizations (each a "GPO") for all Products and Services available through such GPOs, provided that the terms and conditions of such participation, and the GPO's policies and procedures, are evaluated and determined to be in the best interest of MHS; and,